kmcroft13/traverse-box-items/README.md

 ## Audit Logging ##
 A `logAudit` function is exposed to write items to an audit CSV file which write actions the script performs.
 Audit logging is already implemented for basic traversal (and can be disable via config file).
 If adding custom User Defined Business Logic, you may also choose to audit your custom actions with this function.
 This function requires the following parameters:

-    param [string] action: Action that is being audited param [object] boxItemObj: Box item object (folder, file, web_link) param [string] message: Additional details about the event param [string] executionID: Unique ID associated with a given execution loop
+    @param {string} action: Action that is being audited
+    @param {object} boxItemObj: Box item object (folder, file, web_link)
+    @param {string} message: Additional details about the event
+    @param {string} executionID: Unique ID associated with a given execution loop

 A new audit log file will be generated each time the script is executed.
+This file can optionally be automatically uploaded to Box when the script completes.
+See the [Config File section](https://github.com/kmcroft13/traverse-box-items#config-file) for configuration details.

 ## Runtime Logging ##
 Audit logging is separate from runtime logs which are also collected during execution.
 Runtime logs are implemented through a series of `logger` methods.
 See [Winston documentation](https://github.com/winstonjs/winston) for info about these methods, or view the various examples already implemented in the script.